Traci Good, Director of E Safety Training Ltd

 This advice is for parents and carers about cyberbullying.
 It provides advice and information about how they can protect their child from cyberbullying and how to tackle it if it happens.

-- Identify Security issues that might threaten system performance
+- Identify Security issues that might threaten System Performance e.g. Viruses and Malware, SPAM and Phishing.

-- Identify and discuss how to take appropriate precautions to keep information secure
+- How to t take appropriate precautions to keep information secure

-- Follow relevant guidelines and procedures for the secure use of IT
+- Understand how to follow relevant guidelines and procedures for the secure use of IT